 Reduce your waste

 Redbridge collects the 5th highest amount of waste in the UK.
-Reducing waste will help fight Climate Change and improve the streets of our local community.
+Reducing waste, in addition to recycling, will help fight Climate Change and improve the streets of our local community.
 Humans are the problem but they’re also the solution.
 That’s why we’re asking you to do your bit as a resident to reduce waste.
 We believe taking small steps can make a big difference.

 Here are some things you can do today to reduce your waste and save money too: